 Maintenance is Difficult vs. LLC

 Corporations offer a huge amount of hoops to jump through during incorporation, as well as for maintenance.
 Each year there are a variety of state fees that you must pay in Florida.
 Although these are not extremely expensive, they are typically more expensive than that of a Florida LLC.

 Potential Double Taxation

 C corporations suffer from double taxation, which can be a huge hit to the bottom line of a corporation.
-Additionally, corporations may not take any tax deductions in regards to the income (dividends) passed on to their shareholders.
+Additionally, corporations may not take any tax deductions in regard to the income (dividends) passed on to their shareholders.
 S corporations do not suffer from double taxation.

 Reporting to State, Investors, IRS